steveklewis/cog-funcs/prelude/not_feel_lost.md

 ![Figure 3](images/strengths_examples.png "Examples of Strengths to Fill In the Unknown Skill")

-## Your Habitual Strengths And Your Choice of New Skills Give You Direction
+## Your Chosen New Skills Give You Direction

-One of my strengths is that I'm very close to my own emotions.
+One of my strengths is that I'm very close to my own emotions (i.e. the Empathy skill mentioned above).
 I don't handle them well, and I don't always pay attention to what they're saying, but I'm a feeler and I know exactly how I'm feeling.
 But there are times when it gets too intense and gets more confusing than clarifying.
 I had to find a better way of understanding my emotions, because for me, without that, I was just going to keep getting stuck in them.
 That closeness is an innate strength that I wasn't leveraging.
 I needed to learn how to navigate my emotions with more wisdom.
+Becoming more emotionally skilled has given me a particular direction that has ended up helping me in so many other areas.

 Recently, I took another personality type test called StandOut 2.0.
 My top two results were "Teacher" and "Provider."
+Those two strengths I wasn't aware of before, but I can see skills that I can learn to make better use of them.
+As a provider, I like to make a space for ideas that haven't been heard before.
+And as a teacher, I need to communicate the things I've learned, even without changing my career.